MIT-AI-Accelerator/neurips-2020-sevir/README.md

 ## Requirements

-To test pretrained models, this requires
+To test pretrained models and train on single GPU, this requires

 * `tensorflow 2.1.0` or higher
 * `pandas`
 * `matplotlib`
 * `pytorch 1.4.0` or higher to calculate the LPIPS metric.
 See [Perceptual Similarity Metric and Dataset](https://github.com/richzhang/PerceptualSimilarity)

-Training these models also requires
+Distributed (multi-GPU) training of these models requires

 * `Horovod 0.19.0` or higher for distributed training.
 See [Horovod](https://github.com/horovod/horovod)